Safety & Rules

 - Bags that are clear plastic and do not exceed 12″x6″x12″ are allowed as well as small clutch bags no larger than 4.5″x6.5″.

-- Large bags, backpacks, and strollers are not permitted.
+- Large bags, strollers, and backpacks are not permitted.
 Kid carrier backpacks are allowed.

 Running with little ones